-- True teams are very different from other kinds of work groups. - Team effectiveness is measured by useful output, not good feelings - Effective teams are skilled at dealing with internal problems such as conflict - Diversity and complementarity of style and expertise make teams stronger - Effective team leaders practice facilitational leadership rather than controlling leadership - Teams benefit from the output of all members - Mutual respect and mutual accountability are the cornerstones of team effectiveness.
+- True teams are very different from other kinds of work groups. - Team effectiveness is measured by useful output, not good feelings - Diversity in membership makes teams stronger - Effective teams are skilled at dealing with internal problems such as conflict - Effective team leaders practice facilitational leadership rather than controlling leadership - Teams benefit from the output of all members - Mutual respect and mutual accountability are the cornerstones of team effectiveness.